 Drive yourself tour: Book your electric buggy online before you go.

-I’m not sure if you’ve seen them before, but Renault came out with a little 2-person car called a ‘Twizy’.
-It’s actually more like a golf buggy than a car and you can hire one to drive yourself around the tulip fields in an environmentally friendly way.
+The vehicle is actually more like a golf buggy than a car, and you can hire one to drive yourself around the tulip fields in an eco-friendly way.

 No matter when you visit, there will always be 1000s of bulbs flowering throughout the gardens.